University of Iowa: 20th century–present

 The university was the first state university to recognize the Gay, Lesbian, Bisexual, Transgender, and Allied Union (in 1970).

 A shooting took place on campus on November 1, 1991.
 Six people died in the shooting, including the perpetrator, and one other person was wounded.
 This was one of the deadliest university campus shootings in United States history.

 In the summer of 2008, flood waters breached the Coralville Reservoir spillway, damaging more than 20 major campus buildings.
 Several weeks after the floodwaters receded, university officials placed a preliminary estimate on flood damage at $231.75 million.
 Later, the university estimated that repairs would cost about $743 million.
 The reconstruction and renovation work took a decade, but the university has recovered and taken several preventive measures with the hope of avoiding a tragic repeat of the event.

 In January 2009, UNESCO designated Iowa City the world's third City of Literature, making it part of the UNESCO Creative Cities Network.

 In 2015, the Iowa Board of Regents selected Bruce Harreld, a business consultant with limited experience in academic administration, to succeed Sally Mason as president.
 The regents' choice of Harreld provoked criticism and controversy on the UI campus due to his corporate background, lack of history in leading an institution of higher education, and the circumstances related to the search process.
 The regents said they had based their decision on the belief that Harreld could limit costs and find new sources of revenue beyond tuition in an age of declining state support for universities.

+On April 19, 2026, a mass shooting occurred near the campus.
+Five people were injured and one is in critical condition.